judyzhu-math/how-unlucky-am-i/README.md

 ## What this project does
 This project calculates the probability of getting zero shiny / rare-colored eggs after 290 eggs.

-It uses two methods:

-Exact mathematical calculation
+It uses two methods: Exact mathematical calculation and Monte Carlo simulation.
-Monte Carlo simulation

 The exact formula is: